xcore/sw_serial_to_ethernet/doc/using_the_application.rst

 Running the UDP test server
 +++++++++++++++++++++++++++

 #.
-Select appropriate jost specific udp_Server package as described above
+Select an appropriate host specific udp_Server package as described above

 #.
 Script displays IP address of your host system; this is the default IP address used for UDP communication.
-   If you intend to modify this IP address, select option 'n' and provide the new IP address for the host
+   If the displayed ip address is different from your network adapter connected to the router, modify the IP address (choose option 'n' and provide the new IP address for the host)

 #.
 Script displays different options to choose as explained in the following sections: